robot-coder/ChatAssistant/README.md

 # Chat Assistant Documentation

 ## Overview
-This project is a Chat Assistant built using FastAPI for the backend and a JavaScript frontend.
-It allows users to interact with a selected LLM in a continuous conversation format.
+This Chat Assistant is a simple implementation of a conversational AI using FastAPI for the backend and a JavaScript frontend.
+The assistant allows users to interact with different language models and maintain a continuous conversation.

-## Setup Instructions
+## Installation Instructions
 1. Clone the repository:
    ```bash
    git clone https://github.com/robot-coder/ChatAssistant.git